adamwlos/Hoppers/README.md

 For an easy installation you can download the executable [here](https://github.com/shadowshadow725/blank/releases/latest)

-If you would rather get the source code and run it manually follow the steps below:
+If you would rather get the source code and run it manually then follow the steps below:

 #### <a name="preinstallation"></a>Pre-Installation

-It is recommended you have the following installed before hand:
+It is recommended that you have the following installed before downloading our game:

 - Python 3+
 - Pygame